 Owning your own fitness business is equal parts exciting and terrifying.
 As the boss, you get to decide the rules…but only within the walls of your fitness center.
 You must abide by legal and environmental standards and taxation, plus make dozens of other choices about legal entities, liability insurance, to rent or own the facility, lease or own equipment, and so much more!

-We’re here to explore the changing practices of business models so you can decide the best for your business.
-And with dozens of automated services, in-depth reports, and personalized software to fit your needs, Exercise.com’s All-In-One Business Platform supports the success of your business no matter which model you choose!
+We’re here to explore the changing practices of business models so you can decide which fitness business model is best for your business.
+And with dozens of automated services, in-depth reports, and personalized software to fit your needs, the Exercise.com Fitness Business Management Software Platform supports the success of your business no matter which model you choose!
 Book a demo today to learn more!

 When you’re passionate about fitness, it’s easy to get swept up in the dream of owning your own fitness center and skip creating a concrete business plan.
 But a lot goes into starting or owning your business!
 Watch this video to learn more: